 Phytoplankton: pasture of the sea

-Accompanying the phytoplankton in the upper layers of the ocean are single-celled animals called protozoa that feed on bacteria.
-Both phytoplankton and protozoa are eaten by larger animals of the Southern Ocean, including krill.
+Both phytoplankton and protozoa live in the upper layers of the Southern Ocean.
+Protozoa are single-celled animals that feed on bacteria.
+Phytoplankton and protozoa are both eaten by larger animals, including krill.

-Bacteria have been found everywhere life can exist.
+Bacteria are found everywhere that life can exist.
 They occur in the depths of the ocean and in the ice sheets at the poles.
-Some have been recovered and germinated from ice and snow which was deposited in the Antarctic centuries ago.
+Some have been germinated from Antarctic ice and snow which fell centuries ago.
 The most common types of bacteria vary in size from 0.0005 mm to 0.005 mm.
-This means that a row of 100 of the largest bacteria would reach across the full stop at the end of this sentence.
+It would take a row of 100 of the largest bacteria to reach across the full stop at the end of this sentence.